oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflow_management/workflow_testing_step_started_again.png

-Transition can be executed any amount of times with the same entity, and all entered data will be stored at entity fields.
+Transitions can be executed any amount of times for the same entity, and all entered data will be stored at entity fields.